mathiasweidinger/WBqueryR/README.md

 ## TL;DR

-**WBqueryR** is a "brick and mortar" R-package that makes it easy to query the World Bank's Microdata Library for variables from within R. Its main function `WBqueryR::WBquery()` takes user-defined search parameters and a list of keywords as input, downloads codebooks that meet the search criteria, and queries the variable labels in them for the presence of the keywords.
+The R-package **WBqueryR** makes it easy to query the World Bank's Microdata Library for variables from within R. Its main function `WBqueryR::WBquery()` takes user-defined search parameters and a list of keywords as input, downloads codebooks that meet the search criteria, and queries the variable labels in them for the presence of the keywords.

 ## Background